by Sarah Moss

 The family share the experience with Professor (“call me Jim”) Slade and the students responsible for building the village and making the scratchy tunics and crude moccasins they now must wear.
 Silvie is immediately attracted to the only female student in the group, a confident, prepossessing individual called Molly, who seeks to educate (some might say ‘lead astray’) her slightly younger friend.

-At Bill’s insistence, Silvie (short for Sulevia) and her mum, Alison, move with him into a great open-plan roundhouse, sleeping on lumpy handmade bunks, while the others – much to his chagrin – opt to pitch their waterproof tents around the place.
+At Bill’s insistence, Silvie (short for Sulevia) and her mum, Alison, move with him into a great open-plan roundhouse, sleeping on lumpy handmade bunks, while the others – much to his chagrin – opt to pitch their waterproof tents nearby.
 Bill is a stickler for authenticity and detests anything that reminds him of the modern world.
 His list of dislikes also includes women’s “undies”, footling about “like an old woman” and female sanitary products (which, he says, women managed “well enough without back in the day”).
 It is probably an understatement to suggest that women in general make Bill feel queasy.

-It becomes apparent fairly early in the novel that Bill is both bigot and bully, though he skilfully conceals the results of the rough treatment he deals out to his wife and daughter from others in the camp.
+It becomes apparent fairly early in the novel that Bill is both a bigot and a bully, though he craftily conceals the results of the rough treatment he deals out to his wife and daughter from others in the camp.
 Alison tells Silvie her father can’t help his behaviour, that he’s always had a bad temper, and advises her to simply do as he says.
 She certainly tries to keep him happy, but she’s a bright young woman and forgets herself by “answering him back” (i.e., makes perfectly sensible comments and suggestions).

 As Bill’s conduct becomes ever more obsessional and domineering, Molly begins to see that all is not well with the Hampton’s.
 Then events come to a head when a re-enactment of a sacrificial ritual is taken too far.

-In her Acknowledgements, Sarah Moss reveals that the genesis of this story came firstly from participating in a Northumbrian residency to celebrate the Hexham Literary Festival, and then from the ‘Scotland’s People’ exhibition in the National Museum of Scotland, where she spent time with “the possessions and bodies of Iron and Bronze Age residents of the borderlands.”
+In her Acknowledgements, Sarah Moss reveals the genesis of this story came firstly from participating in a Northumbrian residency to celebrate the Hexham Literary Festival, and then from the ‘Scotland’s People’ exhibition in the National Museum of Scotland, where she spent time with “the possessions and bodies of Iron and Bronze Age residents of the borderlands.”